Name two of your competitors.

 So, now we see the target.
 Remember, it doesn’t matter if you’re

 • a lawyer, CPA or business coach seeking clients

 • a retailer looking for footprints to the front door

 • a car brand anxious for test drives, or

 To crush that formidable enemy, NotToChange, you must be seriously disruptive.

 In a word, you need urgency.

-We already said you need Awareness (Job 1) and Differentiation (Job 1A), but you must also be certain that your chosen differentiator is actually urgent to your ppospect.
+We already said you need Awareness (Job 1) and Differentiation (Job 1A), but you must also be certain that your chosen differentiator is actually urgent to your prospect.
 Many times it does not.
 Nobody gives a rat’s patoot that you “put the customer first” or have “proudly served our area since 2003.”
-Roughly, um, zero people react to the sign outside Wendy’s: “Quality is our Recipe,” a brand statement that’s both stupid and impotent.
+Roughly, um, zero people react to that sign outside Wendy’s: “Quality is our Recipe,” a brand statement that’s both stupid and impotent.

 If you tell voters about your “12-point plan” but your opponent scares them about a caravan of sinister people creeping across the border … you’re toast.

-If you’re a college, tell high school juniors their campus visit will create welcoming social connections (versus finding intellectual stimulation or seeing stately buildings).
+If you’re a college, promise high school juniors their campus visit will create welcoming social connections (versus finding intellectual stimulation or seeing stately buildings).
 You’ll be in tune with what’s urgent to your audience.